 Inspect the finish closely.

 Check edges, seams, and corners for chips, uneven color, or rough spots.
-Good finish work does not guarantee quality, but poor finish work often signals shortcuts elsewhere. -
+Good finish work does not guarantee quality, but poor finish work often points to shortcuts elsewhere. -

 Compare scale to your room while you are standing in front of it.